 The surface area of my no code awareness has leapt tremendously this year.
-I’m nearing the midpoint of the first On Deck No Code fellowship (ODNC), which has given me significant exposure to unparalleled expertise and a wide range of tools and implementations.
+I’m nearing the midpoint of my first No Code fellowship, which has given me significant exposure to unparalleled expertise and a wide range of tools and implementations.
 These insights should enable us to completely prototype most of our technology wishlist and carry us well beyond our first thousand users.

 Getting back to the dynamics around no code, look at it this way: if spreadsheet software didn’t exist, someone would have to invent it first before you could get a ton of your work done.
 Meanwhile, so few people really utilize Excel to its limits.
 When Excel 5.0 with VBA was released in 1993, it enabled me to replicate modeling that had previously required a vast technology department.
 There are times when software changes its capabilities, and wide-open vistas appear before us.
 To some it will prove revolutionary, while to others, it will remain an underutilized tool.